 A study of Medicaid claims and enrollment data in New York City found that in the month of peer-staffed crisis respite use and the following 11 months, Medicaid expenditures averaged $2,138 less per Medicaid-enrolled month.

 A Federally Qualified Health Center in Denver (FQHC) that used peer support had an ROI of $2.28 for every $1 spent.
-In a different program, Recovery Mentors provided individualized support for schizophrenia, depression, bipolar disorder: over 9 months, saw .89 vs. 1.53 hospitalizations, 10.08 vs. 19.08 days in hospital.

 An effort to reduce depression/anxiety disorders in India demonstrated a 30% decrease in prevalence, 36% decrease in suicide attempts, and 4.43 fewer days of no work/reduced work in the previous 30 days, which was both cost-effective & cost-saving